 The trial in Northern Region showed no significant treatment effect on stem girth.
 The SWC measures however had bigger stem girths compared to the FP.
 The CR (7.1 cm) was about 11.5% bigger than the FP (6.4 cm).
 The CF (7.1 cm) and the HM (6.6 cm) were about 11.0% and 3.5% bigger than the FP respectively.
 The Upper East Region trial too had no significant treatment effect on stem girth.
 The SWC measures however recorded bigger stem girths than the FP which had the least stem girth of 5.8 cm.
 The CR (6.7 cm) was 14.4% bigger than the FP whilst the CF (6.6 cm) and HM (6.5 cm) were about 12.4% and 11.7% bigger in stem girth compared to the FP respectively.
-The mean stem girth in the Northern Region was bigger than the Upper East Region.
-The Upper East Region had an average stem girth of 6.4 cm and the Northern Region had an average stem girth of 6.4 cm and the Northern Region had an average stem girth of 6.1% bigger.
+The upper East Region.
+The Upper East Region had an average stem girth of 6.4 cm and the Northern Region had an average stem girth of 6.8 cm which is about 6.1% bigger.
 Variation in climatic and soil conditions may be responsible for the better performance of the Northern Region over the Upper East Region.